-- Identifying, protecting and/or enhancing forest connectivity important for biodiversity, ecosystem services, or watershed protection - Minimising hydrological impacts to the landscape related to or arising from drainage systems and access roads or canalslinked to the plantation - Ensuring that any legal requirements relating to the protection of species or habitats are met - Avoiding damage to and deterioration of HCV habitats, for example by ensuring that HCV areas are connected, corridors are conserved, and buffer zones around HCV areas are created - Protecting and managing other conservation areas including watercourses and wetlands, peatlands, riparian zones, and steep slopes - · Controlling any illegal or inappropriate hunting, fishing or collecting activities, and encroachment - Developing responsible measures to resolve human-wildlife conflicts (e.g. incursions by jaguars).
-For Indicator 7.12.5

-Decisions will be made in consultation with the affected communities.
+- · Identifying, protecting and/or enhancing forest connectivity important for biodiversity, ecosystem services, - Minimizing hydrological impacts to the landscape related to orarising from drainage systems and access roads or canals linked to the plantation

+Criterion (new) Guidance 7.12 (Continued) Ensuring that any legal requirements relating to the protection of species or habitats are met Avoiding damage to and deterioration of HCV habitats, for example by ensuring that HCV areas are connected, corridors are conserved, and buffer zones around HCV areas are created Protecting and managing other conservation areas including watercourses and wetlands, peatlands, riparian zones, and steep slopes Controlling any illegal or inappropriate hunting, fishing or collecting activities, and encroachment Developing responsible measures to resolve human-wildlife conflicts (e.g. incursions by elephants).
+For Indicator 7.12.5 Decisions will be made in consultation with the affected communities.
 Areas required by affected communities to meet their basic needs, taking into account potential positive and negative changes in livelihoods resulting from proposed operations, should be identified in consultation with the communities and incorporated into HCV and HCS assessments and management plans.
 The unit of certification should consider a variety of land management and tenure options to secure HCV management areas in ways that also secure local peoples' rights and livelihoods.
 Some areas are best allocated to community management and secured through customary or legal tenures; in other cases, co-management options may be considered.
 Where communities are asked to relinquish rights so that HCVs can be protected or enhanced by the companies or state agencies, then great care needs to be taken to ensure that communities retain access to adequate land and resources to secure their basic needs; all such relinquishment of rights must be subjected to their FPIC.

-For Indicator 7.12.7

-Refer to HCVRN Common Guidance for HCV Management and Monitoring document Developments should actively seek previously cleared or degraded land on mineral soils.
-Plantation developments should not put indirect pressure on forests through the use of agricultural land available in the area.
+For Indicator 7.12.7 Refer to HCVRN Common Guidance for HCV Management and Monitoring document

-Where landscape-level HCV maps have been developed, they should be taken into account in project planning, whether or not they form part of the government's land use plans.

-For small areas located either in hydrologically sensitive landscapes or in HCV areas where conversion may endanger large areas or species, an independent assessment will be required.
-HCV areas can be very small.

-Theme Referenced in following Internati International Standards Summary of Protection P&C Convention Declaration Guiding Principles/ UN Outcome Documents Ethical Business Conduct 1.1 1.2 2 United Nations Convention against Corruption (2000) Art 12 Promoting the development of standards and procedures to safeguard the integrity of private entities, including codes of conduct, for business activities and preventing conflict of interest.
+Theme Referenced in following Internati onal Standards Key Provisions Summary of Protection P&C Convention Declaration Guiding Principles/ UN Outcome Documents Ethical Business Conduct 1.1 1.2 2 United Nations Convention against Corruption (2000) Art 12 Promoting the development of standards and procedures to safeguard the integrity of private entities, including codes of conduct, for business activities and preventing conflict of interest.
 Promoting transparency.
-Ensuring that companies have sufficient internal auditing controls to prevent corruption.
+Ensuringthatcompanieshavesufficient internal auditing controls to prevent corruption.
 1.2 2.1 2.2 PrivateEmploymentAgencies Convention 1997 (No 181) Covers protection for workers who are employed through third party and/or private employment agencies.
-Respect for Human Rights 4.1 4.2 Declaration on the Rights of Human Rights Defenders Contains human rights standards enshrined in other international instruments that are legally binding for theprotectionofhumanrights, including HRDs.
+Respect for Human Rights 4.1 4.2 Declaration on the Rights of Human Rights Defenders Contains human rights standards enshrined in other international instruments that are legally binding for theprotection of human rights, including HRDs.

-Theme Referenced in following International Standards Key Provisions Summary of Protection P&C Convention Declaration Guiding Principles/ UN Outcome Documents Respect for Human Rights 4 5 6 United Nations Guiding Principles on Business and Human Rights (2011) Principles 11-24 Respecthumanrights, by avoiding and/or mitigating negative impacts regardless of their organization size, sector of operation or ownership.
-4 5 6 Core International Human Rights Treaties: International Covenanton Civiland Political Rights (ICCPR) International Covenanton Economic, Social and Cultural Rights (ICESCR) International Convention on the Elimination of All Forms of Racial Discrimination (ICERD) All core human rights treaties Respect for human rights regardless of age, nationality, gender, race, ethnicity, religion, ability, marital status, sexual orientation and gender identity, political opinion or affiliation, etc.
+Theme Referenced in following Internati onal Standards Key Provisions Summary of Protection P&C Convention Declaration Guiding Principles/ UN Outcome Documents Respect for Human Rights 4 5 6 United Nations Guiding Principles on Business and Human Rights (2011) Principles 11-24 Respecthuman rights, by avoiding and/or mitigating negative impacts regardless of their organization size, sector of operation orownership.
+4 5 6 Core International Human Rights Treaties: - International Covenanton CivilandPoliticalRights (ICCPR) - InternationalCovenanton Economic, Social and CulturalRights(ICESCR) - InternationalConvention on theEliminationofAll Forms of Racial Discrimination(ICERD) All core human rights treaties Respect for human rights regardless of age, nationality, gender, race, ethnicity, religion, ability, marital status, sexual orientation and gender identity, political opinion or affiliation, etc.